 Deciding which expenses you’re able to reduce or eliminate is an important step toward developing a budget you can stick to.
 First, consider your non-essential spending.
 Non-essential spending items include eating out at restaurants, subscription services, entertainment, and spending on items like home electronics.
 Do you subscribe to six different streaming services?
 Maybe you mainly use four of the services.
 That’s an area where you may be willing to cut back.

 If cutting out all non-essentials is not enough to balance your monthly budget, you may need to consider larger steps like taking on a second job or changing your living situation.

 3. Use the 50/30/20 rule or another budgeting method

-You need to determine how you are going to break up your income for your various expenses and keep your expenses less than your income.
+You need to determine how you are going to break up your income for your various expenses and keep your expenses less than your income from month to month.
 Remember, a budget’s primary purpose is to keep your spending in check.
 There are a variety of budgeting methods that will help you do this:

 - The 50/30/20 rule is a popular budgeting method.
 This budgeting guideline specifies that half of your net income (after tax and benefits are removed) go to essentials, 30% to non-essentials like entertainment, and 20% to savings and debt reduction.

 - If the 50/30/20 rule is too challenging given your current financial situation, there are variations including the 70/20/10 rule or the simpler 80/20 rule (80% for all spending and 20% towards savings/debt reduction).